PFLab-OS/Toshokan/README.md

 $ scons
 ```

-The message (`All tests have successfully finished!`) will be shown if self-check tests are passed.
+If self-check tests are passed, The message (`All tests have successfully finished!`) will be shown.